 "When I moved to Farmington, it was a natural fulfillment of my goal to use my knowledge to benefit home sewers," Alberta Chappell said.

-Chappell, now 67, put to use her
+Chappell, now 67, put to use her bachelor's degree in business and master's degree in design and merchandising.

 She organized a series of classes, many of which used online technology to beam in instructors from afar.